The background field method and critical vector models: Review of the Gross-Neveu model

 where $\psi$ collectively denotes $n$ Dirac fermions, and $\bar\psi = \psi ^ \dagger$ denotes the standard Hermitian conjugation.
 We choose conventions with Hermitian $\gamma$-matrices, $(\gamma^\mu)^\dagger = \gamma^\mu$, and, as is standard in large-$N$ fermionic models, take $N = n\,\textrm{tr}\,\mathbb{I}$ where $\mathbb{I}$ is the identity matrix in the space of $2^{[d/2]}$-dimensional Dirac spinors \cite{ZinnJustin:1991yn}.

 The standard trick for solving the Gross-Neveu model is to rewrite the model (\ref{starting action}) using the Hubbard-Stratonovich field $s$,

 The coupling $g$ is irrelevant at the Gaussian fixed point, and the model is therefore IR free in dimensions $d>2$.
-However, the $\epsilon$-expansion suggests that it has a non-trivial UV fixed point, and the corresponding CFT has been extensively studied \cite{ZinnJustin:1991yn,Gracey:1990wi,Gracey:1992cp,Derkachov:1993uw,Manashov:2016uam}.
-In strictly two dimensions, the model (\ref{starting action HS}) is a renowned example of an asymptotically free field theory.
-As we will review in the next subsection, the large-$N$ scaling dimension of $s$ at the UV fixed point is equal to one, and so the corresponding CFT is unitary provided that $d\leq 4$.
+However, the $\epsilon$-expansion suggests that it has a non-trivial UV fixed point, and the corresponding CFT has been extensively studied \cite{ZinnJustin:1991yn,Gracey:1990wi,Gracey:1992cp,Derkachov:1993uw,Vasiliev:1992wr,Vasiliev:1993pi,Gracey:1993kb,Gracey:1993kc,Manashov:2016uam,Manashov:2017rrx}.
+In strictly two dimensions, the model (\ref{starting action HS}) is a renowned example of an asymptotically free field theory \cite{Gross:1974jv}.\footnote{See \cite{Gracey:2016mio} and references therein for four-loop renormalization of the two-dimensional Gross-Neveu model.} As we will review in the next subsection, the large-$N$ scaling dimension of $s$ at the UV fixed point is equal to one, and so the corresponding CFT is unitary provided that $d\leq 4$.